Recently updated on December 15th, 2024 at 12:34 pm

 To make things simple, we’ve outlined several key differences accumulated from our 15 years’ experience export from China.

-Weight1 kg 2 斤 (jin)2.205 lb (pounds)
+Weight | 1 kg | 2 斤 (jin) | 2.205 lb (pounds) |

 # Connection to Chinese Social Media

 Chinese social media users are very tech affine, and social media apps are an integral part of everyday life than anywhere else in the world.
+According DataReportal, there were 1.03 billion social media users in China in January 2023.

 It’s not surprising that the Chinese tech giant Tencent has nearly the same revenue and monthly active users as Facebook.